-Your Product Data Feed is the foundation for success in Google Shopping.
-A well organized and optimized feed can help you to better connect to relevant Shoppers when they are searching in Google, Bing and more.
+Your Product Data Feed is the foundation for success in Shopping campaigns.
+A well organized and optimized feed can help you to better connect to relevant Shoppers when they are searching in Google, Microsoft Bing and more.

 Not only can our platform create a product feed for you, but you can take it a step further and optimize the data with Feed Rules.